akardapolov/dimension-db/README.md

 [Return to Contents](#contents)

-###### JDBC/CSV Data Storage Type - enum DataType
+###### JDBC Data Storage Type - enum DataType

 Table 16.
-DataType class for storing JDBC/CSV data types, which is used to convert data to Java storage format in Berkley DB database of Dimension DB database table column
+DataType class for storing JDBC data types, which is used to convert data to Java storage format in Berkley DB database of Dimension DB database table column

 | Property name | Type | Default value | Description                 |
 |---------------|------|---------------|-----------------------------|